 North Carolina Record Black Bear Confirmed

-It took five years to do it, but the state of North Carolina finally confirmed Billy Walkowiak’s 2004 black bear as the 17th largest North Carolina record black bear ever taken in NC.
+North Carolina finally confirmed the GIANT black bear taken by Billy Walkowiak as the 17th largest North Carolina record black bear ever taken in NC.

 As with any records program there are several ties at various weights heavier than his, with a total of 37 record bears larger than his bear.